ErtekBora/coffee-bean-classification/README.md

 ### Dataset Structure

+> **Note**: This is a custom-created dataset.
+All images were personally collected and labeled for this project.

 **Size**: 526 total images
 - **Training**: 448 images (234 Arabica, 214 Robusta)
 - **Testing**: 78 images (40 Arabica, 38 Robusta)